 Lima’s rolling cliffs are one of the most beautiful sights in the city, and the boardwalk along the top is a favorite place to take a relaxing walk through the city.
 The malecon (boardwalk) stretches from Miraflores to Barranco, and a walk along it will offer you views of the lighthouse, the beach below, fine dining and shopping at the Cliffside Larcomar center, and even the chance to soar above the city by paragliding!

 Lima’s artsy district, Barranco is always the favorite neighborhood to wander for both tourists and locals alike.
 Quaint streets are lined with colorful little homes, and cobblestoned plazas are encircled by the trendiest bars and restaurants in the city.
-You’ll find a warm but laidback vibe on the art-filled streets of Barranco, one that will likely bring you back day after day.
-Visit the Mario Testino house here to view the famous Peruvian photographer’s work, or shop your way through the many boutiques and specialty shops.
+You’ll find a warm but laidback vibe on the art-filled streets of Barranco, one that will likely bring you back day after day to shop your way through the many boutiques and specialty shops.
 For more information about Barranco, view 10 Best Things to Do in Barranco.

 Parque de las Aguas may literally be called “The Water Park”, but it’s nothing like the water parks you’ve heard of.
 This green space sits in the middle of downtown Lima, home to an incredible set of fountains and light installations that come to life once the sun sets.
 Rivaling shows you’d see at Disneyland, this sprawling park is a beautiful sight for adults and children alike and always a favorite thing for visitors to see in Lima.
 You’ll completely forget you’re in the middle of a big city once you delve into Parque de las Aguas!